daliwang/Docker4SPEL/README.md

 ## Welcome

-Welcome to the ELM-Docker project, where we harness the power of Docker to simplify software deployment, optimize GPU utilization, and enable efficient cloud deployment.
-Explore the possibilities and take your E3SM, ELM, and SPEL workflows to new heights!
+Welcome to the ELM-Docker project!
+We are dedicated to simplifying software deployment and optimizing GPU utilization for your E3SM, ELM, and SPEL workflows.
+With the power of Docker, we provide a seamless and efficient solution to enhance your research and development processes.
+Explore the possibilities and elevate your projects to new heights.

 # ELM-Docker: E3SM, ELM, SPEL, HPC Docker Project